Surf, snorkeling, and sensational cocktails are what you'll find in this paradisiacal town on Puerto Rico's west coast.

 Paseo Lineal de Isabela

-Paseo Lineal de Isabela is 4.5-mile cycling and jogging lane that follows the coast, reaching famous beaches like Jobos and Montones, with sections in asphalt, packed sand, and boardwalk.
-On weekends companies like Pedalea Isabela offer bike rentals to enjoy the Paseo Lineal.
+Paseo Lineal de Isabela is a 4.5-mile cycling and jogging lane that follows the coast, reaching famous beaches like Jobos and Montones, with sections in asphalt, packed sand, and boardwalk.
+On weekends, companies like Pedalea Isabela offer bike rentals to enjoy the Paseo Lineal.

 Monument to Cacique Mabodamaca

-As you drive down PR-2 through Isabela you'll come across a giant stone sculpture carved right into the mountainside called Monument to Cacique Mabodamaca, or more coloquially La Cara del Indio (the Indian's Face).
-This sculpture was made in honor of Taíno chief Mabodamaca whose tribe occupied the region known as Guajataca and who went to war with the Spanish.
+As you drive down PR-2 through Isabela you'll come across a giant stone sculpture carved right into the mountainside called Monument to Cacique Mabodamaca, or more colloquially La Cara del Indio (the Indian's Face).
+This sculpture was made in honor of Taíno chief Mabodamaca, whose tribe occupied the region known as Guajataca and who went to war with the Spanish.

 Guajataca State Forest

-The Guajataca State Forest spans several towns including Isabela, Lares, and San Sebastian.
+The Guajataca State Forest spans several towns including Isabela, Lares, and San Sebastián.
 Camping in Guajataca State Forest can be arranged through the Puerto Rico Natural and Environmental Resources Department.
 Facilities include parking, gazebos, fresh water, and bathrooms.
-The forest system has several trails, including one that leads to the Cave of the Winds, and an observation tower.
+The forest system has several trails, including one that leads to the Cueva del Viento, and an observation tower.
 You can also enjoy kayaking and fishing at Guajataca Lake and visit the Guajataca Tunnel and coastal trail.

-La Central is one of the best cocktail bars in the west coast (and possibly the island).
+For a nightcap, La Central is one of the best cocktail bars on the west coast (and possibly the Island).
 The atmosphere is intimate and relaxed.
-Their regular menu features delicately crafted cocktail and a limited food menu.
-Every month the venue hosts local bands, art shows, and bar takeovers featuring guest chefs and bartenders.
+Their regular menu features delicately crafted cocktails and a limited food menu.
+Every month, the venue hosts local bands, art shows, and bar takeovers featuring guest chefs and bartenders.

 Where to Stay